kswedberg/rethinkdb-pull/README.md

   tempDir: '/tmp',
   includeTables: [],
   excludeTables: [],
-  merge: false, // When true, does not drop the table before importing.
+  force: false, // if true, skips inquirer prompts that would otherwise appear
+  fetchOnly: false, // [ *see more below ]
+  fetchToPath: '/tmp/rethink_dump.tar.gz', // if fetchOnly is true, path of the tarball to save
   // See https://github.com/agebrock/tunnel-ssh for details on tunnel settings:
   tunnel: {
     username: undefined,